ankitjosh78/data-structures/Arrays.md

   int arr=[3]; but we try to access arr[23], this is going to give us an error.

   ### Processing the array:
-  To process an array, the most common way of doing it is to use a _for_ loop.
+  To process an array, the most common way of doing it is to use a __for loop__.

   The loop variable is used in place of the index of the array.
-It should start from 0 , because we want to access the whole array and should go on till the last index while incrementing by 1.
+It __should start from 0__ , because we want to access the whole array and should __go on till the last index while incrementing by 1__.

    __Example:__
    1) For reading: